CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The castle comprises seven deteriorating towers of varying sizes and heights, with the upper stories in various states of collapse.
 A brief flight of steps leads to a terrace before the main entrance.
 Beyond the remains of two broken doors lies a dimly lit hall.
 Round towers loom over the entrance, boasting dark arrow slits that oversee the terrace.
 ```

-No monsters currently occupy this area, although goblin sentries in area 3 are tasked with keeping watch.
+No monsters currently occupy this area, although Vermkin sentries in area 3 are tasked with keeping watch.
 However, they peer out of the arrow slits only occasionally, so characters who move stealthily might have the opportunity to slip past them.
-Each character should make a Dexterity (Stealth) check, with the lowest check representing the DC for the goblins' Wisdom checks to notice the party.
+Each character should make a Dexterity (Stealth) check, with the lowest check representing the DC for the Vermkins' Wisdom checks to notice the party.

 #### **Developments**

-If the goblins spot the characters (or if the characters approach openly), the goblins will launch arrows from behind the arrow slits.
+If the Vermkins spot the characters (or if the characters approach openly), the Vermkins will launch arrows from behind the arrow slits.
 However, they cannot shoot directly at foes at or beyond the broken gate.
-The goblins will also loudly shout, which is enough to alert their comrades in areas 4 and 6 that the castle is under attack.
+The Vermkins will also loudly shout, which is enough to alert their comrades in areas 4 and 6 that the castle is under attack.

 ```
 **Disguised Characters**

-Instead of assaulting Cragmaw Castle, clever characters might attempt to gain entry through diplomacy.
-For example, they could don scarlet cloaks resembling those of the Redbrands and claim to be emissaries sent by Iarno "Glasstaff" Albrek, the Redbrand leader, to meet with King Grol.
-The Dungeon Master may reward this sort of cunning with an opportunity for success.
-It is acceptable if the characters bypass combat by talking their way past the castle defenders, as both the Cragmaw tribe and the Redbrands work for the Black Spider, making it unlikely that the goblinoids will attack the party if they assert that they are acting in the Black Spider's interest.
+Instead of assaulting Mountainmaw Castle, clever characters might attempt to gain entry through diplomacy.
+For example, they could don scarlet cloaks resembling those of the Redbrands and claim to be emissaries sent by Iarno "Glasstaff" Albrek, the Redbrand leader, to meet with King Grom.
+The Narrator may reward this sort of cunning with an opportunity for success.
+It is acceptable if the characters bypass combat by talking their way past the castle defenders, as both the Mountainmaw tribe and the Redbrands work for the Black Spider, making it unlikely that the Vermkinoids will attack the party if they assert that they are acting in the Black Spider's interest.
 If the characters attempt to deceive the monsters as a group, have each character make a Charisma (Deception) check contested by the monsters' Wisdom (Insight) checks.
 Award XP for any monsters deceived by the ruse.
 Additional checks may be required as the party proceeds deeper into the castle.
 ```

 ### **2. Trapped Hall**